Peter K. Gregersen, MD, Principal Investigator

 Laura Warren, MD – PhD Candidate 2020

 Laura Warren graduated from Northeastern University in 2012.
-Currently, Laura is an MD-PhD candidate of the Hofstra Northwell School of Medicine.
+Currently, Laura is an MD-PhD candidate of the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
 Her PhD thesis is focused on better understanding the role of Mesenchymal stem cells in endometriosis.